 As your Son Jesus, our brother and friend, defended it.

-Give us courage and discernment to denounce what takes life away,
+Give us courage and discernment to denounce what takes life away, And practice compassionate love to give life to others.

 As Catholics we are bound to inform ourselves concerning social developments, particularly those of civic interest, and to consider them in light of the Church’s social doctrine.